The Scam that Rocked the McDonald's Monopoly Game

 Have you heard that the Monopoly Game at McDonald's is a scam, or that it's rigged so that only McDonald's employees can win the big prizes?
 Ever wondered whether the rumors are true, or if you'd be better off not even trying to win the game?

 McDonald's Monopoly Game is not a scam.
 It's a legitimate giveaway that offers chances to win big prizes worth up to a million dollars.
 McDonald's Monopoly gives away lots of other prizes as well, like free food, small cash prizes, gift cards, product coupons, and more.

 So why does the McDonald's game have a bad reputation?

 McDonald's Monopoly Game's good reputation was tarnished by a scam that took place during the late 90s through the early 2000s.

 During that time, McDonald's hired Simon Marketing, Inc. to administrate its sweepstakes.
-A sweepstakes administrator's job is to provide expertise in running giveaways fairly while providing additional protection against fraud.
+A sweepstakes administrator's job is to make sure that giveaways are run fairly and without allegations of fraud.
 A company cannot be accused of favoring particular winners if it is not involved in the prize award process.

 Unfortunately, in this case, an employee at Simon Marketing was corrupt.

 From 1995 through 2000, Simon Marketing's security director, Jerome Jacobson, abused his position to steal the top game pieces from the Monopoly Game, as well as other McDonald's promotions.
 He then sold the winning tickets or distributed them to people he knew for a share of the loot.